Mental illness in ancient Greece

 Mental illness was an issue that many faced in ancient times much like in the modern world.
 In ancient Greece, many were divided over what they believed to be the cause of the illness that a patient faced.
 According to James Longrigg in his book Greek Medicine From the Heroic to the Hellenistic Age, many believed that mental illness was a direct response from the angry gods.
-The only way according to Longrigg to fight this illness was to appease the gods by doing so this will ultimately rid the person of the demon that was ailing the person.
+According to Longrigg, the only way to fight this illness was to appease the gods.
+By doing so, it would ultimately rid the person of the demon that was ailing them.
 This led to many variations of treatment ranging from prayer to surgery to sacrifice.
 It is only through centuries of understanding as well as modern technology that we are now able to diagnose and treat those afflicted properly.

 Treatment

 Treatment of mental illness in ancient Greece was a new and experimental process due to the lack of modern-day tools and technology that allow doctors to identify these mental ailments.
 Some ancient physicians didn't understand what part of the body was responsible for the strange behavior and turned to prayer and forgiveness from the gods.
 However, most physicians understood mental illness was often caused by physical ailments such as an imbalance of the humors.

 Hippocrates was a physician who believed that the brain was the center of thought, intelligence, and emotion.
 Because of this, he and many others came to the conclusion that mental disorders came from problems with the brain.
 As time went on and physicians began to better understand mental illness they began to treat patients in different ways.
 "They were mostly (not entirely) concerned with psychoses (externalizing disorders such as antisocial personality disorder and drug and alcohol use disorders) rather than neuroses (internalizing disorders such as depression and anxiety), and they took into account a full range of hard-to-define symptoms including inappropriate behavior in public, delusions, delirium, and hallucinations.
 Treatments also covered a whole range from physical restraint to counseling; they did not make much use of pharmaceuticals."